Gooru/ln-nucleus-auth-gateway/api-docs/AUTHENTICATION.md

 ##Delete access token

-This API used to revoke the access token  and make it invalid, it can be used for logout functionality.
+It will revoke the access given to an application and make it invalid, it will be used for logout functionality.

 | Name | Summary |
 |------------------------|--------|